vitowong0/SetmoreRevampExpo/README.md

 Our project is to improve the user's experience with _Setmore_, a popular service booking app.
 We want to make it easier for the customer to browse, select, and book appointments.
 At the moment, they lack a customer app - so we are creating one.

+The original repo can be found at: https://github.com/vitowong0/SetmoreRevamp
 ## Installation
 We are using React Native with Expo for cross-platform functionality.
 We set up our app using the instructions for _Expo Go Quickstart_.